wlonk/arcadia/arcadia.md

 ### TODO Spinster (♀)

-You are expected to deviate from (reject? or wish fruitlessly you could conform to?) your society’s feminine ideal, have secret wealth or knowledge, and draw strength from your relationships with other women.
+You are expected to deviate from (reject? or wish fruitlessly you could conform to?) your society's feminine ideal, have secret wealth or knowledge, and draw strength from your relationships with other women.

 Draw a card when: